Advanced Placement and Honors Classes

 After taking an advanced placement class, AP students will take a national AP exam in the subject/s they have studied.
-AP tests are scheduled for the middle of May according to this schedule: Spring 2016 AP Testing at Skyline.
-The results of the AP tests are important markers for the students who take them, as a passing grade of 3, 4, or 5 will qualify for college credit! (exact credits vary slightly by college) AP students will receive notice from their teachers on how to register for their AP tests in March.
+AP tests are scheduled for the middle of May.
+The results of the AP tests are important markers for the students who take them, as a passing grade of 3, 4, or 5 will qualify for college credit!
+(Exact credits vary slightly by university/college.)
+AP students will receive notice from their teachers on how to register for their AP tests in September.